-Table 2 Continued Characteristics Overall (n=298) If you have used one or more systematic reviews with NMA in your work, did you use: Both individual results of NMAs and conclusions 127 (57.7%) Individual analysis results from the NMA to draw your own conclusions (eg, pooled effect estimate) 72 (32.7%) NMA authors' conclusions 21 (9.55%) Missing 78 (26.2%) Percentages add to >100% because respondents could than one response. provide more HTA, heath technology assessment; NGO, non-governme organisation: NMA, network meta-analysis. ntal and accompanying comments will be reviewed and considered by the steering committee for eligibility in the tool.
+Table 2 Continued Characteristics Overall (n=298) If you have used one or more systematic reviews with NMA in your work, did you use: Both individual results of NMAs and conclusions 127 (57.7%) Individual analysis results from the NMA to draw your own conclusions (eg, pooled effect estimate) 72 (32.7%) NMA authors' conclusions 21 (9.55%) Missing 78 (26.2%) Percentages add to >100% because respondents could than one response. provide more and accompanying comments will be reviewed and considered by the steering committee for eligibility in the tool.
 The tool is still under development and the list of concepts is not intended to be used to assess biases in NMAs.